Ritik1908/ImageResize/README.md

 -> time

 ----------------------------------------------------------------------------------------------------
-#NOTE :- All the images must be in a folder names "Images"
+#NOTE :- All transformed images will pe put to new folder "ResizedImages"
-#NOTE :- An empty folder "ResizedImages" must be created, here all images will be kept after transformation.

 ----------------------------------------------------------------------------------------------------